dimi-fn/Various-Data-Science-Scripts/Shell_scripting/README.md

 * clear terminal: `cls`

+* create
-* create folder/directory : `mkdir "directory name"`
+    * folder/directory : `mkdir "directory name"`

-* create file: be at the path you want to create it, otherwise specify the path `type nul > filename.txt`
+    * file: be at the path you want to create it, otherwise specify the path `type nul > filename.txt`
         * write some text to the .txt file: `echo enter your text here > filename.txt`

 * copy file to another path: `copy <fileName>` <to_pathDirectory>`